bbelderbos/bbelderbos.github.io/_posts/2016-03-07-building-maintainable-software.md

     v)  write_html                | 4
     x)  __init__                  | 23 => refactor into smaller methods

+I (quickly) wrote countMethodLines.py for this post, it targets Python code.
+If you want to play with it, grab it [here](https://github.com/bbelderbos/Codesnippets/blob/master/python/countMethodLines.py).
+I might expand it to check other guidelines as well ...

-Big methods usually mix different responsabilities, "get_digest" for example mixes data parsing and preparing html:
+Big methods usually mix different responsabilities, the get_digest method above for example mixes data parsing and preparing html:

     def get_digest(self):
       self.html = "<div id='content' style='font: 85%/1.6 Verdana, sans-serif;'>"